Regulations

 Registration

-The competition is divided into six subjects: Geometry and topology, Algebra and Number Theory, Probability and statistics, Applied and Computational Mathematics, Analysis and partial differential equations and Math Physics.
-Each student can register for multiple subjects (1-6).
+1. Individual competition: Divided into six subjects: Geometry and Topology, Algebra and Number Theory, Probability and Statistics, Applied and Computational Mathematics, Analysis and Differential Equations, and Mathematical Physics.
+Participants can register for multiple subjects (1-6).

-Six students from the same college or university form a team to participate in six subjects: Geometry and topology, Algebra and Number Theory, Probability and statistics, Applied and Computational Mathematics, Analysis and partial differential equations,and mathematical physics.
-One team member is responsible for each of the 6 subjects, and each team member is only allowed to represent the team in one subject.
+2. Team Tournament: Six students from the same university form a team to participate in six subjects: Geometry and topology, Algebra and Number Theory, Probability and statistics, Applied and Computational Mathematics, Analysis and differential equations, and mathematical physics.
+Each team member is responsible for one subject, and each member can only represent the team in one subject.
+Students registering for the team competition must register for the corresponding individual competition first.
+During the semi-final written examination, the team score is the sum of the individual scores of the six team members in their respective subjects.
+In the final interview stage, a separate test paper will be provided for the team competition.

 Agenda